radiantlogic-v8/documentation-new/documentation/release-notes/v741-release-notes.md

 -	RadiantOne-specific environment variables used/set during installation are no longer used.
 You will not have or need RLI_HOME or RLI_JAVA_HOME.

+-	RadiantOne installation options using Azure Marketplace templates and AWS cloud formation templates have been deprecated.

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues